Factbox: Apple, Starbucks warn of hit from virus; firms restrict travel, airlines cancel flights

 Here’s what large companies have said about the outbreak:

-** Facebook suspended non-essential travel to mainland China and told employees who had traveled to China to work from home.
+** Facebook suspended non-essential travel to mainland China and told employees who had travelled to China to work from home.

 ** Alibaba asked employees to work from home for a week after an extended Lunar New Year break ends on Feb.
 2. Tencent extended holidays until Feb 9.

-** Tiktok owner Bytedance asked employees who traveled during the holidays to quarantine themselves at home for 14 days.
+** Tiktok owner Bytedance asked employees who travelled during the holidays to quarantine themselves at home for 14 days.
 E-commerce firm Pinduoduo and UBS Group have advised similar action.

-** HSBC banned travel to Hong Kong and China, and asked employees who traveled to the mainland recently to quarantine themselves at home.
+** HSBC banned travel to Hong Kong and China, and asked employees who travelled to the mainland recently to quarantine themselves at home.

 ** Goldman Sachs and Standard Chartered took similar quarantine measures.
 Standard Chartered also restricted travel to China, as did Commonwealth Bank of Australia, SK Hynix, LG Display, Honda Motor and Nippon Steel.